A mobile app prototype aimed at helping college students better organize their lives.

 Following GDD, I identified behavioral variables that I witnessed during observation.
 The variables are notable patterns concerning interviewee activities, attitudes, aptitudes, motivations, and skills.
 Cooper suggests 15-30 variables for each user role.
 I looked at my conceptually ordered matrix to seek behaviors.
 Once these behavioral variables are set, I mapped my interview participants to said variables along visual continuums:

 I then looked for clusters of answers to seek dominant patterns.
 That said, not all interview participants were the same.
-While they were all the same user role, they often had differences that made the incommensurable.
+While they were all the same user role, they often had differences that made them incommensurable.
 Why?
-Based on my observations and variable mapping, I noticed that I had 6 relatively organized individuals (interviewees 1, 2, 3, 4, 7, 8) and 2 more disorganized individuals (interviewees 5, 6).
-I used these two groups to organize two separate pattern clusters:
+Based on my observations and variable mapping, I noticed that I had 4 relatively organized individuals that often clustered together (interviewees 2, 3, 4, 7) and 2 more disorganized individuals that clustered together (interviewees 5, 6).
+I used these two groups to organize separate pattern clusters:

 After crafting a narrative description of Patrick and Marsha, I now move to defining requirements for Opus.

-In this phase, the goal of the design team is to define what's required to be in the product to help personas achieve their goals.
-As Cooper notes, requirements are not features (although they'll be transformed into them later).
-Designers need to think broader about requirements, imagining requirements as the data and functional needs of your personas, qualities of the product/service, potential constraints, etc. All this happens by putting personas in a context scenario and then extracting requirements.
+In this phase, the goal of the design team is to define what's required to be in the product to help Personas achieve their goals.
+As Cooper notes, requirements are not features (although they'll be transformed into features later).
+Designers need to think broader about requirements, imagining requirements as the data and functional needs of your Personas, qualities of the product/service, potential constraints, etc. All this happens by putting Personas in a Context Scenario and then extracting requirements.

 Cooper suggests defining requirements by starting with problem and vision statements formulated from “user goals and frustrations" (2014, 110).
 A problem statement defines stakeholder goals.
 A vision statement is “an inversion of the problem statement that serves as a high-level design objective or mandate" (2016, 110).
 If a problem statement is business-first, a vision statement is user-first.
 These remind designers of stakeholder goals and help craft what direction these requirements should be headed.
 You can think of these statements as two different ways to state a problem.